nicholaswmin/dyno/src/threadpool/README.md

 ## Gotchas

-- Runtime exceptions trigger a shutdown of all running threads.
+- Runtime exceptions trigger a shutdown/stop.
-- Cyclic `pool.broadcast` create an  *exponentially-increasing* sending rate.
+- Cyclic `pool.broadcast`s can create an  *exponentially-increasing* send rate.
 - Based on [`fork()`][fork] so technically it's [multi-processing][child-p],
   each "thread" being an isolated [V8][v8] instance.